Sustainability in action

 Sweden, London and the UN's development goals

-At E.ON, we feel that business, and the energy industry in particular, has a major role to play in helping to meet these goals.
-And by growing our network of sustainable energy sources, we're making it easier for other business sectors to switch to cleaner energy sources and ensure a more sustainable future for all.
+Business, and the energy industry in particular, has a major role to play in helping to meet these goals, in some ways by acting as a link between people and homes, businesses and the communities in which they live and work.
+By linking into communities, and bringing together various partners, we can grow those networks of sustainable energy sources and make it easier for other sectors to switch to cleaner energy sources and ensure a more sustainable future for all.

 Affordable, clean energy